nogago/nogago.github.io/index.md

 thanks for using nogago apps since 2009.
 Unfortunately we have no longer financial and personal ressources to support the app, continue its' development and operate the infrastructure.

-We have already stopped the download of the apps in all appstores.
-The source code will still be available on github.com (see link above), and we would be happy, if someone is picking up our code base and continues the development.
-We are happy to help out by answering questions
+We have already stopped the distrubtion of the apps in all appstores.
+(The source code will still be available on github.com)[https://github.com/nogago/nogago] (see link above), and we would be happy, if someone is picking up our code base and continues the development.
+We are happy to help out by answering questions via E-Mail.

-The service of nogago.com will terminate by end of June 2018 and is no longer accepting new users.
-Please download maps that you need for your journeys until then from download.nogago.com and make sure to download your tracks that were uploaded to the nogago.com portal until end of June.
+The www.nogago.com website will shut down by end of June 2018 and is no longer accepting new users.
+Please download maps that you need for your future journeys from (download.nogago.com)[http://download.nogago.com] until end of June and make sure to backup your tracks that were uploaded to the nogago.com portal until end of June.

+**We will delete all data on June 30, 2018** (except for invoices that we need to retain until 2028 for legal reasons.

 The apps themselves may continue to work with exception of track upload to the portal and map download.
-While our code base and functionality is stable, the primary issue will be the compatibility with new Android versions, which happen to be shifting sands for developers.
+While our code base and functionality is stable, the primary issue will be the compatibility with new Android versions, which happen to be shifting sands for developers and destroy working apps.

-You can do the environment some good and just buy a used smartphone.
+You can avoid this problem and do the environment some good by buying a used smartphone.
 Our apps work best on BlackBerry 10 devices, and Android devices with Android 2 to 5.

 We wish you all the best for your journeys and adventures and thank you for your companionship in the last nine years.

-Saartje Brockmans, Stefan Lanz, Markus Noga and Raphael Volz Inventors and Founders of nogago
+*Saartje Brockmans, Stefan Lanz, Markus Noga and Raphael Volz Inventors and Founders of nogago*